Akababa/Words-with-Bots/README.md

 	pm [-f] <word> [<row>] [<column>] [d] [<blankposition>] Plays a move. d indicates down and row,col are 1-indexed but blankposition is 0-indexed.
 Default is horizontal in the center of the board.
-		-f: forces the move even if illegal pb [-k]
+		-f: forces the move even if illegal pb
-		Plays the best move with the given rack (currently the highest-scoring move)
-		-k: keep the tiles on the rack il <word> [<row>] [<column>] [d]
+		Plays the best move with the given rack, by score and rack leave heuristics il <word> [<row>] [<column>] [d]
 		Displays info about a move, including score and legality.
 Uses same syntax as pm. rm <row> <column>
 		Removes the letter at the position
 	ra [+<letters>] [-<letters>]
-		Adds/removes the specified letters on the rack, or a random amount from/to the bag if a number is passed in lm [-n=<number>] [-s=<minscore>]
+		Adds/removes the specified letters on the rack, or a random amount from the bag if a number is passed in lm [-n=<number>] [-s=<minscore>] [-h]
 		List legal moves, sorted decreasing by score
 		-n: only top moves
 		-s: moves with minimum score
-	pr <flags>
+		-h: calculate and list by heuristic score pr <flags>
 		if <flags> contains:
 		b: print board